Aqua Duck: Reception

 Leonard Maltin, writing in Of Mice and Magic, considered this film a low point among Daffy Duck cartoons.
 Charles Gardner found John Dunn's story creditable but was disappointed with the animation, direction and voice characterization.
+One commentator, however, noted the attempt to revive Daffy's earlier zany personality and another found the Daliesque setting praiseworthy.
 The Daffy on Video page gives Aqua Duck one star out of four, finding its execution "cheap and lazy."